gregurco/jobeet-tutorial/days/day-4.md

 Today, we are going to create the basic job controller.
 It will has the code we need for Jobeet:
 - A page to list all jobs
-- A page to create a new job
-- A page to update an existing job
-- A page to delete a job
+- A page to view job details

 ## The MVC Architecture
 For web development, the most common solution for organizing your code nowadays is the [MVC design pattern][1].
 In short, the MVC design pattern defines a way to organize your code according to its nature.
 This pattern separates the code into **three layers**: